How to Complete an Air Brake Test

 Say out loud: “I will now fan the service brakes below 90 PSI so my air governor kicks on when I start the truck.”

-- Press and release the service brake (foot brake) repeatedly until air pressure drops
+- Press and release the service brake (foot brake) repeatedly until air pressure drops below 90 PSI.

-air governor will kick on when the truck starts.
+- This ensures the air governor will kick on when the truck starts.

 - (If air pressure is already below 90 PSI, continue to the next step.)